|

 we make plans.
 Having been planning for tonight’s “Stargazing Live”

-event, the club secretary’s father in law has been taken very ill in I volunteered to cover for him (as much
+event, the club secretary’s father in law has been taken very ill in I volunteered to cover for him (as much as

-Pleiades), and probably half a dozen stars.
-But I can get the keys to
+and probably half a dozen stars.
+But I can get the keys to unlock and open up

-unlock and open up the hall, put out chairs, put up posters, make the tea,
+the hall, put out chairs, put up posters, make the tea, enthuse to the

-enthuse to the punters and generally busy about in the background whilst
+punters and generally busy about in the background whilst those who do know

-public.
+what they are talking about can get on with impressing the public.
 With al the gear in the car I came home and

 went through the presentation Jason was going to give.
 Normally when I give a

-talk to the astro club I’ll have prepared the
+talk to the astro club I’ll have prepared the presentation months in advance,

-presentation months in advance, and I’ll know what I was thinking of when I
+and I’ll know what I was thinking of when I made the slides.
+I wasn’t quite

-made the slides.
-I wasn’t quite sure what Jason had in mind, but it was too
+sure what Jason had in mind, but it was too late to change anything, so I

-with the slide order, then tried to video the parrot.
+familiarised myself with the slide order, then tried to video the parrot.
 Having listened to her jabbering on all

 morning, as soon as I got out the camera, she shut up and wouldn’t say a